Logo photo of sunset at Santa Cruz La Laguna, Lake Atitlán by Ben Pipe

 The main towns and villages on Lake Atitlan are: Panajachel, Santa Catarina Palopo, San Antonio Palopo, San Lucas Toliman, Santiago Atitlán, San Pedro La Laguna, San Juan La Laguna, San Marcos La Laguna, Tzununa, Jaibalito, and Santa Cruz La Laguna.

-San Marcos: Poverty in Paradise.
-A Video of Mayan Resilience and Hope
+San Marcos La Laguna: Poverty in Paradise.
+Mayan Resilience and Hope For The Future

 Lake Atitlan, located in the cradle of Guatemala's serene highlands, contends for the title of 'most beautiful lake in the world,' – and if you ask me, coming from a country with more lakes than the rest of the world combined, it's a strong contender!
 I've been captivated by its rippling surface, bluer than the deepest azure, ringed by immense volcanic hills and verdant foliage.